Escape-Technologies/py-multiauth/docs/index.md

 ---

-- Realm (`realm`): This is a string specified by the server in the WWW-Authenticate header of the 401 response.
-It should contain at least the name of the host performing the authentication and might additionally indicate the collwction of users who might have access..
+- Realm (`realm`): This is a string specified by the server in the `WWW-Authenticate` header of the 401 response.
+It should contain at least the name of the host performing the authentication and might additionally indicate the collwction of users who might have access.

-- Nonce (`nonce`): The nonce is a unique string specified by the server in the WWW-Authenticate header of the 401 response.
-It is used to prevent replay attacks and is used to prevent request forgery attacks..
+- Nonce (`nonce`): The nonce is a unique string specified by the server in the `WWW-Authenticate` header of the 401 response.
+It is used to prevent replay attacks and is used to prevent request forgery attacks.

-- Algorithm (`algorithm`): This parameter indicates the type of algorithm used to produce the digest..
+- Algorithm (`algorithm`): This parameter indicates the type of algorithm used to produce the digest.

 - QOP (`qop`): Indicates the quality of protection.
-The value of this field should be one of the values found in the qop directive of the WWW-Authenticate header of the 401 response.
-If the server does not support the qop directive or if the qop directive is not included in the 401 response, this field is not present..
+The value of this field should be one of the values found in the qop directive of the `WWW-Authenticate` header of the 401 response.
+If the server does not support the `qop` directive or if the `qop` directive is not included in the 401 response, this field is not present.

 - Nonce Count (`nonce_count`): This value indicates the number of times the client has reused the nonce value.
 The server uses this value to detect and prevent replay attacks.
-This value must be specified in the qop directive, and if the qop directive is not specified, this value is not provided..
+This value must be specified in the qop directive, and if the qop directive is not specified, this value is not provided.

 - Client Nonce (`client_nonce`): An opaque quoted value provided by the client and used by the server to avoid chosen plaintext attacks.
-This value must be specified in the qop directive, and if the qop directive is not specified, this value is not provided..
+This value must be specified in the qop directive, and if the qop directive is not specified, this value is not provided.

-- Opaque (`opaque`): This is a string of data specified by the server in the WWW-Authenticate header of the 401 response.
-It is recommended that this string be base64 or hex encoded..
+- Opaque (`opaque`): This is a string of data specified by the server in the `WWW-Authenticate` header of the 401 response.
+It is recommended that this string be `base64` or `hex` encoded.

 - Headers (`headers`): Additional headers to insert in the requests, including the authentication request.